StatStud/book-club/content/posts/cbt.md

 ## Chapter 5: Pay Attention!
 Refocusing and Retraining your Awareness

+### Summary

+Often, it may be our own excessive thinking that's the problem.
+Task concentration is the ability to consciously re-focus your attention from inward to outward.

+The inner world is emphasized to seek answers, but being outside and observing the world around you can help prevent you from overdoing it.

+Task concentration is especially useful when interacting with people, and you may start developing anxiety or self-conscious thinking--when this happens, revert your thinking from inward to outward and focus on the other person.

+### Chapter Details

-This chapter talks breifly about two techniques for managing attention:
+This chapter talks briefly about two techniques for managing attention:
 1. Task concentration
-2. Mindfullness
+2. Mindfulness

 I won't go too much into the weeds on these, because the underlying idea is the same: alternate between focusing on yourself, and focusing on the exterior world.